bismex/Awesome-person-re-identification/README.md

 - Feel free to visit my **[linkedin](https://www.linkedin.com/in/seokeon/)**

 ### :high_brightness: [Notice]
-The github page will be revised largely at the beginning of 2020 to provide more convenient information.
+The github page will be revised largely at 2020 to provide more convenient information.
 For example changing category, adding ML paper, adding github code, etc.

-### :high_brightness: Updated 2019-01-17
+### :high_brightness: Updated 2020-02-25
-- [One survey paper](#2-survey) and its github page has been updated.
+- One paper has been included in the ICCV2019 section.
-  - "Deep Learning for Person Re-identification: A Survey and Outlook"
+  - "Deep Meta Metric Learning"

 ---